joseph-flinn/site/data/posts/0037-understanding-and-influence.md

-!! title: Influence - Why don't people listen to me?
+!! title: Influence - "Why don't people listen to me?"
 !! slug: understanding-and-influence
 !! published: 2024-04-15
 !! description: A self-examination of one of the biggest struggles of my career, people not listening